Code-Institute-Submissions/FSF-Milestone-Project/README.md

 ## Project Summary

 # Design
-The goal of this project is to create a digital marketplace & auctioneering site, where users can browse, list, purchase, and review products.
+The goal of this project is to create a digital marketplace & auctioneering site, where users can browse,  purchase, and review products.

 More specifically, the design for this site revolves around a combination digital marketplace and auction house, which will serve as another piece of interactive fiction, as per my first milestone project.
 The reason for this is fairly simple, it adds additional familiarity to the setting to allow for more naturalistic roleplaying,